-Before we look at the Co-op’s funeral plans, let’s consider the changing regulatory environment.
+Before we examine the Co-op's funeral plans, let's examine what FCA regulation brings to the table.

 - Meeting consumer needs